ladybug-tools/spider-2020/sandbox/spider-idf-viewer/README.md

 <details open >
 <summary>Issues </summary>

-* May have issues with unziiping non-UTF-8 files
+* May have issues with unzipping non-UTF-8 files
 * Only displays data with X, Y and Z coordinates

 </details>